hmerritt/ambient-tv/browser-extension/README.md

         ...
         copy everything (not manifest.json)

-chrome-extension/
+browser-extension/
     ...
     place build files here
 ```

-3. `Load unpacked` extension in Chrome and you're good to go!
+3. `Load unpacked` extension in Chrome or Firefox and you're good to go!